Preparing Your Event Speakers for an Interactive Session: 5 Easy Steps

 Recommended Read: Looking for an easy-to-use guide to share with speakers?
 Read our best practices: How to Use Live Polls at Your Next Event

 While we recommend collecting questions in advance, you can set up a new poll or enable Ask-a-Question during the event itself.
 As a best practice, we recommend they also add a slide into their presentation that includes the question and prompts the participation in the poll.
-You could also consider using a free solution like Live Slides to help incorporate the poll directly into the presentation.
+Speakers should also consider how they would like to best incorporate and display poll results in their presentations.

 Step 4: Communicate Best Practices to Your Event Speakers